The Portrait in Watercolor Supply List

 Note: These supplies are simply suggestions that I like to use.
 If you have materials that you are comfortable with, that’s fine.
 Feel free to email philipsalamone@gmail.com with any questions.

-• Paper - I would recommend at least 140lb, but other than that it doesn’t matter too much whether its hot or cold press, cotton or linen rag, or wood pulp.
+Paper - I would recommend at least 140lb, but other than that it doesn’t matter too much whether its hot or cold press, cotton or linen rag, or wood pulp.
 You can use sheets sold individually or a watercolor pad.
 I like Arches 140lb cold press, sold by the single 30 x 22” sheet, and I rip it in half.
-For this workshop you will want one or two pieces, each at least 11” x 14”, though I like 15 x 22”.
+For this workshop you will want at least two pieces, each at least 11” x 14”, though I like 15 x 22”.

 OTHER MATERIALS

-• Large knitting needle, long handle paint brush, or bicycle spoke for comparative measuring
+Large knitting needle or a long handle paint brush for comparative measuring

 Note: There will be a hair dryer for use available in the studio.